Cookware startup Caraway raises $5.3M as it eyes new product categories – TechCrunch

 Caraway, a direct-to-consumer startup selling ceramic pots and pans, is announcing that it has raised $5.3 million in seed funding.

-Founder and CEO Jordan Nathan (previously a brand manager at e-commerce holding company Mohawk Group) told me that he became interested in cookware after burning a Teflon pan and learned more about the dangers of Teflon poisoning.
+Founder and CEO Jordan Nathan (previously a brand manager at e-commerce holding company Mohawk Group) told me that he became interested in cookware after burning a Teflon pan and learning more about the dangers of Teflon poisoning.

-In fact, although nonstick materials like Teflon are used most of the cookware sold in the United States, it turns out that that there are real health risks when those pots and pans are overheated.
+In fact, although nonstick materials like Teflon are used in most of the cookware sold in the United States, it turns out that that there are real health risks when those pots and pans are overheated.

 So Nathan said Caraway offers non-toxic, eco-friendly pots and pans that are also well-designed and premium quality.
 The four-item cookware set costs $395 and also comes with pot and lid holders (Nathan noted that many consumers also struggle with storage).